-- A guardian must contact the Main Office before 9:00 a.m. - If, in an emergency, a student must be signed out before the end of the day, the guardian must call the Main Office to let a staff member know. - Guardians who are signing out a student should report to the Main Office.
+- A guardian must contact the Main Office before 8:00 am. - If a student must be signed out before the end of the day in an emergency, the guardian must call the Main Office to let a staff member know. - Guardians who are signing out a student should report to the Main Office.